BBVA/Overlord/overview.draft.md

 # Function Finder

 ## Input - Output
-Program Query -> Program Hint or Program
+Program Query, filtered ammount of fuctions, all available functions -> Program Hint or Program

 ## Funcitonal Description
 Most of the time the Function Finder will provide several valid programs.
 In current state of the solution